 Apart from its Scotlandish beauty, what’s really interesting about this destination is that it is quite an excellent place for discovering and falling in love with coffee.
 Yes, the aroma of coffee beans with overflowing waterfalls steaming over is just a delight to experience.
 Also known as Kodagu, Coorg is popular for its large cultivation of coffee and rice.

 Abbey Falls.
-Seeing the cascading waters falling down from a height of about 70 feet is totally blissful experience.
+This is probably the best thing about Coorg tourism.
+Seeing the cascading waters falling down from a height of about 70 feet is a totally blissful experience.
 There is also an over-bridge located nearby and is just the kind of spot for photographers to click some really good shots of scenery.

 Talacauvery.
-Situated at the Brahmagiri hills, this destination is located up above at a height of around 1,276 m above the sea level.
-There is also a temple located nearby dedicated to the Goddess Kaveriamma and bathing here is considered on various occasions is considered as a holy activity.
+Situated at the Brahmagiri hills, this destination is located at a height of around 1,276 m above the sea level.
+There is also a temple located nearby dedicated to the Goddess Kaveriamma.
+Bathing on various occasions is considered a holy activity.

 Nagarhole National Park.
 Considered as a part of the Nilgiri biosphere, this place is loaded with a blend of valleys, hills, streams, forests.
 Moreover, there are several swamps located in this region and are home to many natural diverse landscape forms.

-You can spend your day strolling Chikli Hole.
-Now this place is quite refreshing to visit.
-If you love to walk around spending your day with someone special then this place should definitely be on your travel bucket list.
+Chikli Hole.
+This is one of those Coorg destinations which is absolutely refreshing to the soul.
+If you love to spend your day walking around with someone special, then this place should definitely be on your travel bucket list.

-Bathe Elephants.
-This is something quite unimaginable but it is true.
-Bathing elephants will be an ever-lasting memory which you will cherish in the coming years for a very long time.
+Elephants.
+This is something quite weird but it is amazing once you bathe them.
+Bathing elephants will be an ever-lasting memory which you will cherish in the years to come.

-Visiting Ancient Madikeri.
-It has been rightly said that travelling and journeys indeed make you into a storyteller and visiting Madikeri might just do the miracle for you.
-You would love to take long strolls around this place.
+Madikeri.
+This is one of the best places to visit in Coorg, hands down.
+It has been rightly said that travelling and journeys indeed turn you into a storyteller and visiting Madikeri might just do that to you.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here